-National Energy Assistance Directors' Association 1232 31st NW Washington, DC 20007 202-237-5199 www.neada.org The members of National Energy Assistance Directors' Association (NEADA), representing the state directors of the Low Income Home Energy Assistance Program (LIHEAP) would like to first take this opportunity to thank the members of the Subcommittee for considering our funding request for FY 2013.
+National Energy Assistance Directors' Association 1232 31st NW Washington, DC 20007 202-237-5199 www.neada.org The members of National Energy Assistance Directors' Association (NEADA), representing the state directors of the Low Income Home Energy Assistance Program (LIHEAP) would like to first take this opportunity to thank the members of the Subcommittee for considering our funding request for FY 2014 and advance funding for FY 2015.
 The program is facing key challenges this year as we address the high level of demand for program services as a result of continuing weakness in the nation's economy and high unemployment rates.

 LIHEAP is the primary source of heating and cooling assistance for some of the poorest families in the United States.
-In FY 2012, the number of households receiving heating assistance remained at record levels of about 8.9 million.
+In FY 2013, the number of households receiving heating assistance remained at near record levels of about 8.9 million.
 In addition, close to 600,000 are expected to receive cooling assistance.
 Of these households, approximately 20 percent contain at least one member who served in the military, a major increase from about 12 percent in 2008.